loganmarchione/loganmarchione.com/content/posts/2022/08/index.md

 # Firefox's rise...

 Firefox gained popularity at a time when smartphones were not a thing, Windows XP was still supported, and Internet Explorer (IE) dominated the browser market.
 Because IE came pre-installed on Windows, it was the browser of choice for most people.
 Firefox was the *only* alternative (unless you used a Mac, in which case, you used Safari).
-At it's peak, Firefox was estimated to have around 30% of the [global desktop browser market share](https://gs.statcounter.com/browser-market-share/desktop/worldwide#monthly-200901-202207) (see image below) and [over 50% in some markets](https://blog.mozilla.org/metrics/2008/12/01/firefox-surpassing-50-market-share-in-more-regions/).
+At its peak, Firefox was estimated to have around 30% of the [global desktop browser market share](https://gs.statcounter.com/browser-market-share/desktop/worldwide#monthly-200901-202207) (see image below) and [over 50% in some markets](https://blog.mozilla.org/metrics/2008/12/01/firefox-surpassing-50-market-share-in-more-regions/).

 {{< img src="20220802_001.png" alt="browser market share" >}}